The Solar System

 Uranus

 Uranus is unique in that it orbits the sun on its side because of its axial tilt.
 Uranus has 27 known moons, including Titania, Oberon, Umbriel, Ariel, and Miranda.
-While Uranus is similar to Jupiter and Saturn in that its atmosphere contains hydrogen and helium, it also contains copious amounts of iced water, ammonia, and methane.
-Furthermore, it has the coldest atmosphere in the Solar System at -224 deg C. Uranus and Neptune are also termed “ice giants.”
+While Uranus is similar to Jupiter and Saturn in that its atmosphere contains hydrogen and helium, it also contains copious amounts of ice water, ammonia, and methane.
+Furthermore, it has the coldest atmosphere in the Solar System at -224°C/-435°F. Uranus and Neptune are also known as “ice giants.”

 Neptune

 Neptune is smaller than Uranus but is denser.
 Neptune has 13 known satellites, including Triton.
-Neptune’s surface gravity is only surpassed by Jupiter, and the two are the only planets with surface gravities greater than Earth’s.
-Neptune contains iced compounds like those of Saturn’s as well as greater concentrations of volatile elements found on Jupiter and Saturn.
+Neptune’s surface gravity is only surpassed by Jupiter, and the two are the only planets with greater surface than Earth’s.
+Neptune contains ice compounds like those of Saturn’s as well as greater concentrations of volatile elements similar to those found on Jupiter and Saturn.

 Pluto